menoor94/forkify/README.md

 -Font Awesome for icons
 -Forkify API for recipe data

-This web application is still incomplete
+This web application is nearly completed